-Further information is issued on enrolment or may be obtained from the Faculty Office.
+Further information may be obtained from the Faculty Office.

 Attachment to a Hospital in the Solomon Islands

 Applications must be lodged with the hospital by June of the year preceding that in which the term is to be taken.
 Each application must be accompanied by certification that the applicant is an enrolled medical student of the University and has been immunised against Hepatitis B.